AndyIbanez/andyibanez-com/content/about/index.md

 I'm a software developer born and raised in La Paz, Bolivia.

+I currently work for [Banco Nacional de Bolivia](https://www.bnb.com.bo) as a "Digital Solutions Analyst", though that's just a fancy name for someone who works at the Innovation Center.
+I work on their iOS apps and I have designed security-minded protocols for some of them.

 I started my university studies at [Universidad Católica Boliviana](http://www.ucb.edu.bo) in 2011.
 The career I was pursuing was simply "Systems Engineering".
 I didn't finish my degree there.
 Instead, I transferred to [Universidad Privada Boliviana](http://www.upb.edu) in late 2012 because the program was much more interesting.
 I finished all my courses in July 9, 2018 and I'm currently working on my thesis to get my degree in Computer Systems Engineering.
-In college I was involved in a few entrepreneurships all related to app development in Bolivia.
+In college I was involved in a few startups all related to app development in Bolivia.

 I mostly write iOS apps in both Objective-C and Swift, though I adopted the latter in the first version and have been using it almost exclusively since then.
 I have published many apps in the App Store throughout the years, and many have come and gone.
 I published my first app in 2011 when I was a college freshman; it was a simple numerical base converter which I was using for my computer science classes at the time.
 My most popular app is [Mignori](https://www.mignori.com), which used to be on the App Store, but I removed it to publish a better version sometime this year.